8 Ways To Be A Good Listener And Improve Your Relationships

 The gatekeepers of our interactions are the computer and cell phone where we email or text in terse, abbreviated, and frequently misunderstood communiques.

-When we do have in-person conversations, these same devices turn us into one of Pavlov's dogs, immediately turning our attention the minute we hear a ding.
+When we do have in-person conversations, these same devices steal our attention the minute we hear a ding.
 It's nearly impossible to be a good listener when you're on constant alert for some other more important message coming in to distract you.

 But the ability to listen well affords other benefits beyond supporting others and gaining their appreciation.